Prospective Applicant Information and Requirements

 |Complete surveys at specific points within the process to assess trainees’ knowledge, resources, and intention to implement PCOR and CBPR|

-Along with $810 in remuneration and all travel and lodging expenses paid, the E-MARCH program will enable you to:
+Along with all travel and lodging expenses paid, the E-MARCH program will enable you to:

 |Perform and utilize PCOR and community-based participatory research (CBPR) skill sets|